mpcjanssen/tcljupyter/README.md

 Magics are lines starting with `%%` at the top of the cell.

-   * `%%timeit ?count?`: Time the execution of the cell and display the results.
+   * `##timeit ?count?`: Time the execution of the cell and display the results.
 Changing count will execute the cell multiple times and show the average time.
-   * `%%noresult`: Do not show the last result.
+   * `##noresult`: Do not show the last result.
 This is convenient if the last result is very large.
+The same effect can be achieved by appending `;` to the last command of the cell.

 ## Test suite